FixMyBerlin/atlas-app/README.md

    NEXT_PUBLIC_APP_ORIGIN=http://127.0.0.1:3000
    NEXT_PUBLIC_APP_ENV='staging' # 'staging', 'production'
    ```
-3. Run `npm run build` and `npm run start` to test the production bundle
+3. Run `npm run build` and `npm run start` to test the production bundle.
+There is also a dockerized version of our frontend which one can run with `docker compose --profile frontend up`.

 ### NextJS tips